-There are some apps that you might like to have open automatically each time you start or log into your Mac.
+You might like to have some apps open automatically each time you start or log into your Mac.
 For instance, if you use a Mac for work, you might like Slack to open right up for quick communications.
-However, if you are experiencing apps opening that you do not want, there are a couple of ways you can change this.
+However, if you are experiencing apps opening that you do not want, there are a few ways you can change this.

 This short tutorial shows you how to stop Mac apps from opening automatically on startup or login.

-You can see all of the apps that are set to open automatically when you log in by accessing your System Preferences.
+You can see apps that are set to open automatically when you log in by accessing your System Preferences.
+Here’s how:

-1) Click the Apple icon > System Preferences from your menu bar.
+1) Click > System Preferences from the top menu bar.

 2) Choose Users & Groups.

-3) Select your user on left if you have more than one set up.
+3) Select the user on the left if you have more than one added.

 4) Click Login Items on the right.

-5) You’ll see all items set to open automatically.
+5) You’ll see the items set to open automatically.
 To remove one, select it and click the minus sign.

 If there is a particular app that keeps opening automatically, you can quickly change this from your Dock, assuming the app is there permanently or as a recently-used app.